iskcrew/isk_deprecated/README.md

 To run the ISK rails application in production mode set the RAILS_ENV environmental variable to 'production'.
 The script /isk-server gives a example for starting/stopping all the needed components.

+For the default production configuration the server will expect precompiled javascript/css files, to generate them you need to run "rake assets:precompile" on the production environment.

 # Inkscape integration

 For more complex slides the best (and just about only) tool available is inkscape (http://inkscape.org).
 ISK includes two plugins for inkscape at inkscape/, the isk-new and isk-output.
 You need to place them in the inkscape extensions directory.